 Chicken feet are a delicacy that is usually served in Chinese dim sum; they're often deep-fried, then boiled and marinated in a black bean sauce.
 There are, however, a ton of little bones.
-It's gross to look at and, quite frankly, just not enough payoff.
+It's gross to look at and, quite frankly, just doesn't have enough payoff.

 #6: Harry Potter Bertie Bott's Jelly Beans

 I know these are just meant as a novelty item, but seriously — vomit-flavored Jelly Beans that actually taste like vomit?
-No thanks.
+Just, no.

 I've had a few of these, and while some of them are actually interesting to try, I just can't seem to get past the idea that they're still creepy, crawly bugs.